davebenson/doom4-walkthrough/README.md

 Looking around from the top platform, you should see a short alcove that you can jump into:  there's an Argent Cell here.

 ## Mission 5: Crossing the Bridge, and Secret Guardhouse
+Before crossing: make sure you have Argent Cell #1 and Rune Challenge #1.

 The bridge starts with a crate and some Rockets.
 Use the crates to jump left onto the bridge proper.
 Continue along.